-Complaints and Appeals Process V5
+Complaints and Appeals Policy

 Complaint: Include, but are not restricted to, matters of concern to discrimination; and sexual harassment or the way the person feels as though they are being treated differently and inappropriately

-Natural Justice is concerned with ensuring procedural fairness:
+Natural Justice is concerned with ensuring procedural fairness.

-Decisions and processes should be free from bias;
+Decisions and processes should be free from bias:

-– All parties have the right to be heard;
+- all parties have the right to be heard

-– The respondent has a right to know of what s/he is accused;
+- the Respondent has a right to know of what s/he is accused

-– All parties are told the decision and the reasons for the decision.
+- all parties are told the decision and the reasons for the decision

-The RTO will manage all complaints and appeals fairly, equitably and as efficiently as possible.
+Creative Safety Initiatives will manage all complaints and appeals fairly, equitably and as efficiently as possible.

 Should a complaint or appeal be lodged, the following steps are to be followed: